When you’re creative and resourceful enough to have made products you can sell for a profit, you’re already on a good track.

 If your website does not offer that, here’s how you can do it yourself:

-- You should have set the camera to the largest possible JPG size.
+.
 This is because many images do not retain crispness and sharpness when enlarged, so to make sure a bigger photo is clear, you have to shoot it as big as your camera can make it.

-- Find your image size by right clicking an image on your website.
+.
 This will show you the right resolution for images posted there.
 On Google Chrome, right-click, then click “Inspect,” and a little black box will pop up above the image with the resolution your website uses.
 (Ignore the larger box that will pop up at the bottom.
 You don’t need that information.)

 In all likelihood, the pictures you have taken will need to be cropped to properly fit the site.

 So, find your retouched versions and load them onto Adobe Lightroom.